On PFH and HF spectral invariants: Open-closed morphisms

-In this section, we prove Theorem \ref{thm2}.
-Most of the arguments here are parallel to \cite{VPK} and the counterparts of the closed-open morphisms \cite{GHC2}.
-Therefore, we will just outline the construction of the open-closed morphisms and the proof of partial invariance.
-We will focus on proving the non-vanishing of the open-closed morphisms.
+The construction of $\widetilde{\mathcal{OC}}(\underline{L}, H)_J$ are parallel to Section 6 of \cite{VPK} and the counterparts of the closed-open morphisms in \cite{GHC2}.
+Therefore, we will just outline the construction of the open-closed morphisms and the proof of partial invariance in Theorem \ref{thm6}.
+We will focus on proving the non-vanishing of open-closed morphisms.

+\begin{remark} The assumptions \ref{assumption1} and \ref{assumption2} come from the holomorphic curve definition of the PFH cobordism maps.
+For technical reasons, the cobordism maps on PFH are defined by using the Seiberg-Witten theory \cite{KM} and the isomorphism ``PFH=SWF'' \cite{LT}.
+Nevertheless, the proof of the partial invariance in Theorem \ref{thm6} is to perform the neck-stretching, homotopy and argument for holomorphic curves in an open-closed symplectic manifold (see the outline in Page 18--19).
+Thus, we need a holomorphic curves definition of the PFH cobordism maps.
+The assumptions \ref{assumption1}, \ref{assumption2} are used to guarantee that the PFH cobordism maps can be defined by counting holomorphic curves in the special cases (\ref{eq23}).
+According to the results in \cite{GHC}, the Seiberg-Witten definition agrees with the holomorphic curves definition in these special cases.
+We believe that the assumptions \ref{assumption1}, \ref{assumption2} can be removed if one could define the PFH cobordism maps by pure holomorphic curve methods.